 How Is Colposcopy Performed?

-Colposcopy is usually performed in an outpatient setting and generally does not require anesthesia.
-The patient is placed in the gynecological examination position, and a speculum is inserted into the vagina.
-The colposcope itself remains outside the vagina and allows visualization of the cervix from a distance.
+Colposcopy is usually performed in an outpatient setting and typically does not require anesthesia.
+The patient is placed in a gynecological examination position, and a speculum is inserted into the vagina.
+The colposcope is positioned outside the vaginal opening to visualize the cervix.

-Colposcopy is generally a painless procedure and feels similar to a standard gynecological examination.
-However, if a biopsy is taken, a mild stinging sensation or cramping may be experienced.
+Colposcopy is generally painless and feels similar to a routine gynecological examination.
+If a biopsy is taken, a mild stinging or cramping sensation may be experienced.
+After biopsy, slight bleeding or spotting may occur, which usually resolves on its own.

 - Cervical cancer